From the Vice Provost for Academic Affairs

 How to Use This Bulletin

-This 2016-2017 Marquette University Undergraduate Bulletin governs curricular requirements for all undergraduate students entering Marquette University during the 2016-17 academic year.
+This 2022-2023 Marquette University Undergraduate Bulletin governs curricular requirements for all undergraduate students entering Marquette University during the 2022-2023 academic year.
 The curricular requirements for all active academic programs are outlined herein, and are applicable to new freshmen, new transfer students (advanced standing), readmitted students who have stopped out for more than one year and second/additional bachelor degree students.
 All academic policy and course additions/revisions apply to all students as of the date they become effective, regardless of whether they were in effect at the time the student initially enrolled at Marquette.
 Each entering student can view degree requirements of the programs in this bulletin or in Academic Advisement, Marquette's degree audit system, which is built upon the bulletin in effect at the time of admission or readmission.
 Students are encouraged to consult with Academic Advisement throughout their tenure at Marquette.
 This bulletin is archived at the end of the academic year and continues to be available online.
-The university reserves the right to amend any of its academic programs, requirements for degrees, tuitions, fees, etc., at any time, in its sole discretion.
+The university reserves the right to amend any of its academic programs, requirements for degrees, tuition, fees, etc., at any time, in its sole discretion.